Be encouraged – educated – empowered

 At CCAS-IOP, you are entitled to unlimited, free adoption counseling before, during, and after placement of your baby.
 You will have an advocate with experience in adoption to act as an intermediary between you and your selected adoptive family.
 If there is ever any conflict in the future, we will be there to help you.
 We are also here for you, should you need someone to talk to no matter when you placed your child with an adoptive family.

 We are there with you every step of the way to make a plan that is comfortable for all.

 Yes, besides child centered, open adoptions and closed adoptions, there are few different ways you can make an adoption plan.
 Our counselors can explain all of your options to you.

 Independent adoptions are arranged through attorneys, facilitators, physicians, counseling centers or other entities.
 The birthmother gives physical custody to the adopting couple, while retaining legal guardianship until the adoption is finalized in court.
 With an independent adoption, the birth mother typically has 30 days until her relinquishment is final.
 Most independent adoptions offer limited openness, counseling and therapy for all members of the adoption triad (adoptee, birth parents, and adopted parents).

-While adoptions can be arranged independently, only a licensed agency such as IPAS can provide all of the services required before, during, and after an adoption – for birth parents, adoptees, and adopting parents.
+While adoptions can be arranged independently, only a licensed agency such as CCAS-IOP can provide all of the services required before, during, and after an adoption – for birth parents, adoptees, and adoptive parents.

 Yes.
 You are in charge of nearly every part of the adoption, including choosing your baby’s family.